 Mallorca leads a double life.
 Parts of the island are overwhelmed by cheap package tourism but vast swathes remain untouched, from the mountains of the west to the “secret” sandy coves in the east.
 Throw in outstanding cuisine and some of Europe’s most elegant villas with private pools and you’re in paradise.

 In the unspoilt Greek region of Halkidiki, Sani is one of Europe’s most attractive family resorts set on an eco-reserve of pine forests, jagged cliffs and superb sandy beaches.
 In addition to a choice of hotels within the resort, there is a marina stuffed with posh yachts, authentic tavernas, a crèche, tennis centre and outdoor cinema.

 Beijing’s Olympic legacy goes way beyond the Bird’s Nest stadium.
 Stylish hotels, gleaming new airports and improved road and rail infrastructure mean there has never been a better time to witness the dizzying mix of old and new in the Chinese capital, along with the superstar cities of Shanghai and Xian.

 It’s arguably the most gorgeous island in the Mediterranean, with perfect beaches and an interior dotted with medieval hilltowns, forests and the famous scented maquis.
 Yet compared to islands such as Mallorca, Corfu and Ibiza, it is curiously overlooked by British visitors.
 Corsica, in our book, is the Med to perfection, with a thick layer of French polish.

 Renting a boat is one of the most relaxing ways to enjoy the British countryside.
-Potter along at 5mph amidst the reeds and marshes of the Norfolk Broads, or explore a network of canals by narrow boat.
+Potter along at 5mph amidst the reeds and marshes of the Norfolk Broads, or explore a network of rivers and canals by narrow boat.
 Wherever you go – for a weekend break or a summer holiday – you are never far from a waterside pub.